rfarley3/mc-gt/ClipMap.md

 * 06-12 JD Multi
 * 06-13 Chorus->Flanger

+Track 7, Ambience, Speakers/Cabs, Some Delays
+* All knobs 1 are MFX specific param
+* All knobs 2 are Delay Send
+* All knobs 3 are Reverb Send
 * 07-01 No Fx
 * 07-02 Lofi Compress 2 pre 5 type
 * 07-03 Bit Crusher 120 sample 6 bit down